 Skip to Content

-Keyword relevance isn’t just about choosing terms that are applicable to your business, although that’s part.
-It’s about using all the relevant related terms and topics in your content.
-You want to signal Google that you’re not just publishing surface-level content.
-You’re getting into the nitty-gritty with your posts because you’re an expert and that’s just what you do.
+Topical relevance isn’t just about choosing terms that are applicable to your business or service.
+It’s about using all the semantically relevant terms and topics in your content on your site.

-The reason behind this is twofold.
-Google’s search algorithms look beyond keyword use to gauge the semantic meaning behind content.
-It also collects user data to analyze the path that people take from search query to landing on the right content.
+Let’s dig a little deeper into topical relevance.
+As noted, Google’s search algorithms look beyond keyword use to gauge the semantic meaning behind content.
+It does so by analyzing the path that people take from search query to landing on the right content.

 As Eric Enge explains in the video below, Google’s view of your keyword relevance matters.